microsoft/CCF/doc/developers/index.rst

 .. warning:: Lua applications will soon be deprecated.

-These endpoints can read or mutate the state of a unique :doc:`developers/kv/index` that represents the internal state of the application.
+These endpoints can read or mutate the state of a unique :ref:`developers/kv/index:Key-Value Store` that represents the internal state of the application.
 Applications define a set of ``Maps`` (see :ref:`developers/kv/kv_how_to:Creating a Map`), mapping from a key to a value.
 When an application endpoint is triggered, the effects on the Store are committed atomically.

 .. toctree::
   :maxdepth: 2